University-at-Buffalo-SEDS/Flight-Computer-Ground-Station/README.md

 ## Setup via `venv`
 ---

   1. Create venv: To create your venv, type `python3 -m venv groundstation-venv` into your terminal
+    Try `python` if `python3` does not work
   2. Activate venv:
       - MacOS/Unix: Type `source groundstation-venv/bin/activate` into your terminal
       - Windows: Type `groundstation-venv\Scripts\activate` into your terminal
+        - Windows 11: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
   3. Download required packages: Type `pip install -r requirements.txt` into your terminal
   5. To deactivate venv: Type `deactivate` into your console